Belartale/burst-generate-files/README.md

 ### `markers` *optional*
 This is the array to create lines into files.
 - #### `pattern`
 This is the marker for insert line.
+If you want, you can use any regular expressions like this `pattern: /^.*(pattern)$/`.

 - #### `pathToMarker`
 This is the path or array with your paths to the file to insert your lines.